iamtheblackunicorn/Chromos/README.md

 ## Note :scroll:

 - *Chromos :rainbow:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
-- Licensed under the MIT license.
+- Licensed under the MIT License.